Iroquois and War

 Trade beads made in Venice in the 1600s

 and traded in North America

-When the first European traders came to the north Atlantic coast, about 1600 AD, the Iroquois were very interested in trading with them.
-People sold the Dutch traders lots and lots of beaver furs, and in exchange they got glass beads and wool blankets and lots of other cool stuff.
-In 1609, the first deaths occurred among the Iroquois from measles that they caught from the Dutch traders.
+August 2016 - When the first European traders came to the north Atlantic coast, about 1600 AD, the Iroquois were very interested in trading with them.
+People sold the Dutch traders lots and lots of beaver furs to make hats with, and in exchange they got glass beads and wool blankets, steel knives, sewing needles, and lots of other cool stuff.
+But people also caught European diseases.
+Only a few years later, in 1609, the first Iroquois people died from measles that they caught from the Dutch traders.

 Soon the Iroquois found themselves involved in a war

 with the Algonquins to their north.
 Using steel

 weapons they got from the French leader Richelieu, the Algonquins took over a lot of Iroquois

 land (in modern New York State) and drove the Iroquois to the south, and